proximax-storage/xpx-dfms-devportal-docs/docs/cli/dfms/sc/sc_flow_example.md

 So, you successfully receive [SC](../../../built_in_features/supercontract/overview.md) `xpx_supercontracts_example_ico.wat` file.

 Now it's time to deploy it.
-For that, let's assume you have already created DriveContract in DFMS.
+For that, let's assume you have already created DriveContract in Storage.

 ```shell
 $ dfms-client drive add --flush <DriveID> ~/xpx_supercontracts_example_ico.wat xpx_supercontracts_example_ico.wat